 - Easy to put on and take off

-- The plastic feels too thin,
+- The plastic feels thinner than others,

-- Not suitable for large hands
+- May not be suitable for large hands

 Our other reviews you may find useful in your research:

-What You Should Know Before Buying Wrist Guards for Snowboarding
+What You Should Know Before Buying wrist guards for snowboarding

 Some wrist guards may be more adjustable than others depending on their quality and purpose.
 Wrist guards should be measured to fit your hand as closely as possible, so a wide range of adjustability isn’t always available.
 For some guards, however, adjustability is a must, such as in the case of children who are learning a sport and who grow quite quickly.
 In these cases, finding a wrist guard that is able to tighten or loosen according to your needs is essential.
 All wrist guards should offer at least a little wiggle room when it comes to their adjustability to make sure you can comfortably put the guard on and remove it when you are done.